Puma Plotting Tutorial#

 .

-Hint 1: Histogram and HistogramPlot objects
+Hint 1: Histogram and HistogramPlot Objects

 After you defined your HistogramPlot object, you can start adding lines to it.
 This lines are the Histogram objects you need to define.